 - Use of tobacco.
 Smoking and chewing tobacco raise blood pressure and damage your arteries.

 - Excessive alcohol consumption.
 Moderate consumption of red wine can be good for your heart in some cases, but alcohol abuse over time can raise blood pressure.

 So What Is the Best Diet for Hypertension?

 Increasing Diet Quality

 Most Americans get too much sodium and not enough potassium, and that can be a blood pressure-raising combination.
-Shifting the balance can help lower blood pressure by a few points.
+Shifting the balance can help lower blood pressure by a few points, cites a guide from the Mayo Clinic.
 These choices can help you change the balance to get more potassium and less sodium.